Anupam0401/Technomakers/README.md

-Question 1 :
+Questions-

-Write a shell script for the following [Warm-up]
+1.Write a shell script for the following [Warm-up]
 (a) Initialize git.
 (b) Create a file with content as iitbhilai name it as <roll-no-member-1>.
 (c) Now copy the same file w.r.t to the number of members of your group and rename as